Security¶

 I treat the build-chain as the primary defensive perimeter.
 I build on top of reputable platforms—utilizing RHEL or SLES as the base to engineer hardened, immutable environments. drawing on my experience with BastionLinux, I ensure that the host is observable, defensible, and strictly adheres to enterprise security benchmarks before any application is deployed.
 My approach is tools-first: I develop the specialised environments and automated “as-code” pipelines required to ensure code is defensible before it hits production.

 I prioritise the programmatic transparency of the software supply chain.
 I utilise Grype and Syft to generate and audit a Software Bill of Materials (SBOM) for every build cycle.
-This is a development-led strike that ensures every dependency is vetted, accounted for, and programmatically verified against known vulnerabilities to ensure high-stakes governance and provenance.
+This is a development-led strike that ensures every dependency is vetted, accounted for, and programmatically verified against known vulnerabilities to do absolutely all we possibly can around governance and provenance.

-Expert in detection engineering, utilising Wazuh and the Grafana LGTM stack (Loki, Mimir) as a programmable telemetry fabric.
-I build the custom integrations and active-response scripts that transform raw security events into high-fidelity indicators of compromise (IOCs).
+Expert in detection engineering, utilising Wazuh and the Grafana stack (Loki, Mimir, MCP) as an observability backbone.
+I build the custom integrations and active-response software that transform raw security events into high-fidelity indicators of compromise (IOCs) in your Security Operations Centre.
 I treat security telemetry as a data engineering problem, ensuring the “single pane of glass” is driven by observable, auditable code.